 There is no doubt that an increasing number of women are consciously rejecting the overmedicalization of birth.
-Doctors and nurses in a hospital environment, while nice people who are no doubt fully competent, have to abide by draconian procedures and rules when it comes to the process of birth and these rigid limitations cause many women to have C-sections and other interventions that would otherwise never happen at a birth center or at home.
+Doctors and nurses in a hospital environment, while nice people who are no doubt fully competent, have to abide by draconian procedures and rules when it comes to the process of birth.
+These rigid limitations cause many women to have induced labor, C-sections and other interventions that would never happen at a birth center or at home.

-In my case, my first child would have definitely been a C-Section had I given birth in the hospital but I fortunately chose to stay away and have my baby at a birth center instead.
-The steps my midwife took to assist me in giving birth are not permitted in the hospital and yet are simple and very safe.
+In my case, my first child would have definitely been an emergency C-section had I given birth in the hospital.
+Fortunately, I chose to stay away and have my baby at a birth center instead.
+The steps my midwife took to assist me are not permitted in the hospital and yet are simple and very safe.

 If you are a low risk woman who is pregnant or considering becoming so in the near future, do yourself a favor and investigate an out of hospital birth either at a birth center or at home.

-You just might save yourself major surgery like I did not just once, but probably 3 times since each of my children’s births had a similar problem that was easily rectified in about 30 seconds by a skilled midwife.
+You just might save yourself major surgery like I did not just once, but probably 3 times!
+Each of my children’s births had a similar problem that was easily rectified in about 30 seconds by a skilled midwife.

-To learn more about out of hospital birth and the many reasons to consider doing so, see my post 21 Reasons to Have Your Baby at a Birth Center.
+To learn more about out of hospital birth and the many reasons to consider doing so, see this article on the benefits of having a baby at a birth center.

 Sarah, The Healthy Home Economist